babashka/process/README.md

-Although you can create pipelines with `->`, for some applications it may be preferable to create a pipeline with `pipeline` which defers to `ProcessBuilder/startPipeline` on multiple process builders.
+Although you can create pipelines with `->`, for some applications it may be preferable to create a pipeline with `pipeline` which defers to `ProcessBuilder/startPipeline`.
 In the following case it takes a long time before you would see any output due to buffering.

 ``` clojure
 (future